bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 ## "aghd" Block

-Each "aghd" block contains the header data for an audio grain.
+Each [aghd](#aghd-block) block contains the header data for an audio grain.
 It consists of a standard block header:

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|